-Protections against Harassment
+Protections Against Harassment

-Harassment is broadly defined as any behavior which leads to establishing an intimidating, hostile, degrading or offensive environment.
-Whereas, moral harassment refers to any improper behavior that takes place over a period of time, is repetitive or systematic, and involves physical behavioral, oral or written language, gestures or other intentional acts that could affect personality, dignity, psychological or physical integrity of an individual.
+Harassment in general, is defined and sanctioned as any behavior on grounds of race, nationality, ethnic origin, language, religion, social status, beliefs, gender, sexual orientation, belonging to a disadvantaged group, age, handicap, refugee or asylum seeker status or any other criterion, which leads to establishing an intimidating, hostile, degrading or offensive environment.
+Moral harassment is defined as being any improper behavior that takes place over a period, is repetitive or systematic and involves physical behavior, oral or written language, gestures or other intentional acts that could affect personality, dignity or psychological or physical integrity of a person.
+However few cases on harassment were registered in Romanian courts.
 Sexual harassment, which is tied to a working relationship, is a criminal offence.
 For years this was the only type of harassment recognised by Romanian law.
 However, only a few cases of sexual harassment have been registered in Romanian courts, even when criminally prosecuted.

 Employer’s Obligation to Provide Reasonable Accommodations